The Holistic Sister’s Nutrition Tips For Easing Period Pain

 Scarlet Period Blog | Nutritionist Eliza Hedley discusses food for period health & self-care

-In the most simple straightforward way, a pro-inflammatory diet, one that lacks whole foods and nutrients, will see disturbances in ovarian function, hormone release, menstrual cycles, fertility.
-We often see PCOS and endometriosis being heavily linked into a pro-inflammatory diet and lifestyle.
+In the most simple, straightforward way, a pro-inflammatory diet that lacks whole foods and nutrients will disturb ovarian function, hormone release, menstrual cycles, and fertility.
+We often see PCOS and endometriosis being heavily linked to a pro-inflammatory diet and lifestyle.

 Irregular periods can be driven by a lack of progesterone, excess androgens and/or low estrogen – all of which require key amino acids, vitamins, minerals and fatty acids to be produced.
 Without these, irregular periods can appear.

-It depends on what type of hormonal imbalance or goal of the individual.
-But in general, we want a cruciferous veg, leafy green, healthy fat, antioxidant, protein and fiber focused diet to improve hormone creation, metabolism and excretion.
+It depends on the individual's type of hormonal imbalance or goal.
+But in general, we want a cruciferous veg, leafy green, healthy fat, antioxidant, protein, and fibre-focused diet to improve hormone creation, metabolism, and excretion.

 Alissa Viti really pioneered the concept of eating for our infradian rhythm.
 There’s a few key things that can be beneficial, such as more fiber during the luteal phase and more iron, magnesium, omega 3 rich foods during the menstrual phase.